dart-backend/angel/README.md

 Interested in contributing to Angel3?
 See the contribution guide [here](CONTRIBUTING.md).

-## Support
+## Donation & Support

-If you like this project and want to support the author, you can [donate](https://paypal.me/dukefirehawk?country.x=MY&locale.x=en_US) me via paypal donations service.
+If you like this project and want to support its development, you can make a [donation](https://paypal.me/dukefirehawk?country.x=MY&locale.x=en_US) via paypal service.